 - Information that 5GS transparently relays between the TSN AF or TSCTSF and the NW-TT: transparent user plane node Management Information Container (clause 5.8.5.14).

-When a N4 Session related with bridge/router management is established, the UPF allocates a dedicated port number for the device side of the PDU Session.
+When a N4 Session related with bridge/router management is established, the UPF allocates a dedicated port number for the PDU Session.
 The UPF then provides to the SMF following configuration parameters for the N4 Session:

 - port number.